Henri Picard: Prisoner of war

 On 27 August 1942, Picard took part in a mission over Occupied France known as "Circus 208" flying Supermarine Spitfire Mark Vb (serial number "BM297") during which he was shot down by Focke-Wulf Fw 190 fighters over the English Channel off Abbeville area around mid-day.
 On the same day, also flying a Spitfire, Halldor Espelid, a Norwegian "Great Escaper" was also shot down and taken prisoner just a few miles distant.
 Picard baled out and parachuted into the sea wounded only to spend almost 6 days adrift before being washed up on the French coast and made prisoner of war.

 Following his recovery in hospital, Picard was held as Prisoner No. 685 at Stalag Luft III in the province of Lower Silesia near the town of Sagan (now Żagań in Poland).
-During his time in captivity, he was promoted flying officer and then acting flight lieutenant, and as a meticulously skilled artist he was one of the fifty document forgers working alongside Gordon Brettell, Romualdas Marcinkus and Tim Walenn, and modelled perfect replica German rifles (carbines) for the use of men trying to escape in German uniform.
+During his time in captivity, he was promoted to flying officer, and then acting flight lieutenant.
+As a skilled artist, he was one of the fifty document forgers working alongside Gordon Brettell, Romualdas Marcinkus and Tim Walenn, and modelled perfect replica German rifles (carbines) for the use of men trying to escape in German uniform.

 Model of Stalag Luft III prison camp.